 Hot tip: think like you are the customer.

-Once you think you have the consumer decision-making process for your product or service figured out, the next step is to put our marketing funnel tactics into action that appeal to your customer—this is where the Top of the Funnel (TOFU) comes in.
+Once you think you have the consumer decision-making process for your product or service figured out, the next step is to put our marketing funnel tactics into action that appeal to your customer.

-Most likely, you already have a sales funnel and are familiar with TOFU, the start of the sales funnel.
+Most likely, you already have a sales funnel and are familiar with top of funnel marketing, the start of the sales funnel.
 But are you getting the right leads generated at the beginning of your sales funnel that convert to buyers?